The payload had a backup transmission using a USB 3G/SMS

 But when testing my script and the “hot plugging”, I noticed the

-failed (freeze / reboot) everytime the USB 3G/SMS dongle
+Raspberry PI A failed (freeze / reboot) everytime the USB 3G/SMS dongle

 was powered.